dreamos82/uwm/README.md

 * Press 1 to launch xterm (and with xterm you can launch other programs)
 * To close a program just right click on program window decoration.

+You need to create a 30x30 default.bmp file in the main project folder (it will be fixed in the future)

 TODO
 ----